 Finally, you get to the Home screen.
 All you need to do is tap the Connect button to connect to the fastest server for your location.

-We do like the idea that you need a single tap to change your location.
+We do, however, like the idea that you need a single tap to change your location.
 No need for disconnecting separately.
-Unfortunately, not all of these 9 locations will provide you with the correct IP.
+Unfortunately, not all of these 9 locations will provide you with the IP you’re expecting.
 We discovered that while being connected to the Netherlands server, our IP leak test showed a French IP somehow.

 You need to be cautious where you tap if you don’t want to load questionable websites or accidentally install potentially useless apps.